-Second, political entrepreneurs change worldviews and/or transform identity through persuasion and manipulation of the media (Jackson, 2011) or the direct exploitation of behavioural biases in voter processing of information.
-These biases include (i) anticipatory utility (Benabou and Tirole, 2002, 2006) (ii) 'representativeness' and 'availability (Kahneman and Tversky(1974), 'coarse thinking' (Mullainathan, Schwartztein and Shleifer (2008)), salience and attention (Genniaoli and Shleifer (2010)) and (iii) correlation neglect (De Marzo et al, 2003) and the peer-influence heuristics (see Levy and Razin (2016)).
-Third, political entrerpreneurs can change worldviews and/or
+&lt;sup>17These biases include anticipatory utility (Benabou and Tirole, 2002, 2006), 'coarse thinking' (Mullainathan, Schwartztein and Shleifer (2008)), salience and attention (Genniaoli and Shleifer, 2010) or peer-influence heuristics (see Levy and Razin, 2016) among others.

-&lt;sup>13On framing, Stephen Breyer (1981, pp. 320) recounts how the Kennedy hearings on regulation attempted to shift public opinion in favour of airline (de)regulation by trying to ensure that the regulatory reform was "seen as one of 'lower prices' and 'helping the consumer' (since it) can pick up support, time and effort from many person".
+&lt;sup>18On framing, Stephen Breyer (1981, pp. 320) recounts how the Kennedy hearings on regulation attempted to shift public opinion in favour of airline (de)regulation by trying to ensure that the regulatory reform was "seen as one of 'lower prices' and 'helping the consumer' (since it) can pick up support, time and effort from many person".
 On priming, see Molden (2014) for a survey.
 The non-informational change in preferences (due to priming) is well documented in social psychology.
 More recently, Dietrich and List (2011) provide axiomatic microfoundations to underlie mechanisms that show how non-informational priming can change preferences due to a shift in the underlying 'motivationally salient dimension'.